Relationships, Health, and Sex and Relationships Education Policy Consultation

 In preparation for implementing the new requirements, we have reviewed our curriculum and prepared a draft Relationships Education, Health Education and Relationships and Sex Education Policy so we can be sure our provision meets all legal requirements and is appropriate for our pupils based on their age; physical and emotional maturity; religious and cultural backgrounds; and special educational needs and/or disabilities.

-We know that both parents and schools play a key role in the education of children and we are keen to receive parents' feedback on the draft policy.
-We wrote to all parents on Monday 14th June to provide details of the consultation and copies of all relevant documentation.
+We know that both parents, carers and schools play a key role in the education of children and we are keen to receive parents' and carers' feedback on the draft policy.
+We wrote to all parents and carers on Monday 14th June to provide details of the consultation and copies of all relevant documentation.
 The consultation will run for two weeks, starting on Monday 14th June and closing at 9am on Tuesday 29th June 2021.

 Please see below for copies of the following consultation documents:

-- The consultation letter sent to parents on 14th June 2021.
+- The consultation letter sent to parents and carers on 14th June 2021.

 - The draft Relationships Education, Health Education and Relationships and Sex Education policy, covering statutory requirements, our curriculum content and how the curriculum is delivered in school.

-- Department for Education Primary School Guide to Parents (available in English, Urdu, Somali and Arabic.)
+- Department for Education Primary School Guide to Parents / Carers (available in English, Urdu, Somali and Arabic.)

 Please click here to submit your feedback via our online Google form before 9am on Tuesday 29th June 2021.